-Traveling with Liz's Dad (who is in a wheelchair) takes some preparation.
+When we tarveled with Liz's Dad (who was in a wheelchair; he's now passed) takes some preparation.
 We booked special rooms that would allow him to have a roll in shower, lower bed, easy acess sink and lower closets.
 Disney is very good at accomodating physicaly challenged guests and have rooms in every resort for their needs.

 All of the restaurants were very helpful and arranged for seating that wouldn't block other guests when we were dining.
 Rides are a different story.
 Cast memebres are not allowed to assist guest in and out of rides (liability reasons), so be prepared to assist if you want your family member to ride a ride.
 Not all rides are friendly for people with mobility issues.
 The haunted Mansion, Pirates of the Caribbean and Mickey's Philharmagic were the best for Bob in Magic Kingdom.
 Soaring was the ride for Bob in Epcot though he did feel rather dizzy from the motion.
 Animal Kingdom was basically a ride through for Bob, he watched the attractions while we rode.
 In Hollywood Studio's it was the Stunt show and the Great Movie Ride that worked for him.
 When you go to ride an attraction a cast member will normally que you through a diferent entrance and put you at the front of the line.
 Certain cars/seats are designated for disabled riders.

 Disney has many handicapped and companion assisted restrooms which made the trip alot less stressful (it's often hard to find these type of restrooms easily).
 It is a bit anoying though when other guests are rude and bump into the person on the scooter like he's not visible.
 Bob takes it in stride but I really wanted to knock a few people.